rvalessandro/tokocrypto-assignment/README.md

 ## Side note
 On production we would use best practices such as:
-1. OAuth 2.0 for authentication
+1. OAuth 2.0 & Passport for authentication and authorization (left out for simplicity in testing)
 2. Pagination
 3. Adding payments table that stores payment information that relates to a specific transaction (Payment method, card number, etc.)